This biography consists of two parts. Part-I is a profile summarizing the Candidate’s current and past

 investments; the techniques for securities evaluation, financial statement analysis, diversifies strategies and investment

-management, given with equations, applications and solutions on the rate of returns from investments on, among others, the
+management, given with equations, applications and solutions on the rate of returns from investments on, among others,

-of portfolios of financial assets.
+management of portfolios of financial assets.

-As a former member of the New York State Banking Department, a bank licensing and regulatory agency with assets of the
+As a former member of the New York State Banking Department, a bank licensing and regulatory agency with assets of

-house counsel as needed and making recommendations for corrective and/or appropriate actions.
+synopses, briefing in-house counsel as needed and making recommendations for corrective and/or appropriate actions.

 Meanwhile, being assigned to the internal department of criminal investigations, Michael has collaborated with the in-house